IAmJoshuaEscarez/tapatchain/README.md

 * **Progress Tracking:** Real-time monitoring of financial and physical project progress with automated discrepancy flagging.
 * **Public Explorer:** An open ledger interface for viewing project timelines, funding allocations, and milestone completions.
 * **Feedback:** A reporting mechanism for citizens to submit updates and photo evidence.
-* **Web3 Authentication:** Cryptographic user login via MetaMask paired with reCAPTCHA bot protection.
+* **Web3 Authentication:** Cryptographic user login and transaction signing via MetaMask integration with Ethereum, paired with reCAPTCHA bot protection.

 ---

 ## Use Cases

 * **Project Monitoring:** Fund disbursement and milestone tracking for implementing agencies (e.g., DPWH).
 * **Compliance Auditing:** Streamlined verification and data extraction for oversight (e.g., COA).
 * **Public Monitoring:** Active civic participation through transparent and open-source verification of public construction projects.

 ---

 ## Architecture

-TapatChain operates through two core synchronized environments:
+TapatChain operates through two core synchronized environments interacting with the blockchain network:

 1. **Frontend:** A responsive React web application built with Vite and TypeScript where users interact with localized dashboards and public ledgers.
-2. **Backend:** A dedicated service (`tapatchain-backend`) that handles business logic, database management, and dispatches transactions to the blockchain network.
+2. **Backend:** A dedicated service (`tapatchain.api`) that handles business logic, database management, and dispatches transactions to the smart contracts.
+3. **Blockchain:** Decentralized ledger state managed by **Solidity** smart contracts deployed on the **Ethereum** testnet network.

 ### Data Flow
 1. **Auth:** User logs in via MetaMask and passes reCAPTCHA validation.
 2. **Roles:** Backend verifies credentials and grants role-based dashboard permissions.
-3. **Ledger:** Validated actions are processed by the backend and recorded permanently on the blockchain network.
+3. **Ledger:** Validated actions are processed by the backend and recorded permanently on the Ethereum network via smart contract calls.
-4. **Sync:** Core metrics synchronize dynamically across public and internal dashboards.
+4. **Sync:** Core metrics synchronize dynamically across public and internal dashboards based on blockchain event logs.

 ---